Team-Inceptus/InceptusNMS/CONTRIBUTING.md

   - `visibility`, if provided, should be the first line in the object.
 If not provided, it is implied to be `public`.
   - `params`, if provided, should be after `visibility`.
     - This array must be in the order that the parameters are declared.
 For example: `Object(int a, int b)` should be `[{"type": "int", "name": "a"}, {"type": "int", "name": "b"}]`.
+    - If empty, the constructor should be `Object()`.
+This is only allowed once.
   - `comment` should always be the last line in the object.

 #### `methods` object